yilboudo/metabolomics_scripts/README.txt

-Explanation of the variables used in the function minp_permutations.R
+Brief explanation of the variables used in the function minp_permutations.R

 input_filename: Name of the your input file